Content

 White bread, white rice, and pasta made with refined white flour

-Processed meats, like hot dogs
+Processed meats, like hot dogs and salami

-Eating these foods frequently can promote inflammation, hormonal imbalance, and weight gain.
+It’s OK to have them once in a while, but eating these foods frequently can promote inflammation, hormonal imbalance, and weight gain.

 To hit a calorie deficit, you might eat around 500 to 750 fewer calories a day — but know that you don’t need to count calories if that’s not useful for you.
 You can just focus on nutritious food choices and healthy eating habits.